Banner

 Self-Supervised Fine-Grained Food Recognition

-Petia Radeva, Mathematics and Computer Science, Universitat de Barcelona, Spain
+Petia Radeva, Universitat de Barcelona, Spain

 Fingerprint Recognition: Billion-Class Pattern Recognition Problem